Europe to clamp down on charges for paying with plastic

 After almost two years, this limit would be extended to the so-called interchange fees on domestic payments using all cards.

-(Additional reporting by Laura Noonan in London and Philipp Halstrick in Frankfurt; writing by John O'Donnell; editing by Robin Emmott and Elaine Hardcastle)
+(Additional reporting by Laura Noonan in London; writing by John O'Donnell; editing by Robin Emmott and Jane Merriman)